Psychology Internship: Core Clinical Training Experiences

 The program offers two clinical internship training tracks: Adult and Child.
 While all interns focus on either adult or child populations, they rotate through other areas, as they are expected to develop skills in assessment, consultation, and intervention along the developmental continuum.

 The Child/Adolescent Psychiatry Service (CAPS) is the home base for the Child interns, who conduct intakes and assessments with children, adolescents, and families on an outpatient basis the entire year.
-They also follow therapy patients through CAPS and see patients in the Adult Therapy Clinic one half day per week.
+They also follow therapy patients through CAPS and can see patients in the Adult Therapy Clinic one half day per week.
 In addition, they provide consultation to pediatric inpatients on the pediatric and other medical services.
 They are expected to complete the APS rotation.
-The PHP/DTP, Adult Inpatient, PCBH, and Adult Assessment Clinic rotations are optional.
+The PHP/DTP, Adult Inpatient, PCBH, Neuropsychology, and Adult Assessment Clinic rotations are optional.

 Adult Assessment Clinic